 An unexpected error occurred.
 Please try again later.

-The AEM Tags Panel for Bridge CC enables users to log in to their Adobe Experience Manager (AEM) server and then load the Tags into Bridge as Custom Keywords.
+The AEM Tags Panel for Bridge enables users to log in to their Adobe Experience Manager (AEM) server and then load the Tags into Bridge as Custom Keywords.
 Users can log in to AEM then select the namespaces they want to import into Bridge.
 Once imported, a new Custom Keywords panel called AEM Tags becomes available with all of the tags and their hierarchy.
 Users can then view, add, or change applied AEM Tags on assets.

 This panel is intended for customers with Adobe Experience Manager whose Creatives want to access to AEM Tags on assets managed by AEM.
 It also provides an interface for Creatives to manage AEM Tags on assets outside of AEM, such as photo shoot collections and documents that will be imported into AEM at a later date.